 Lesson Title: Past Perfect Continuous Theme: Grammar

 Tense

 Lesson Number: L3-L088 Class: SSS 3 Time: 40 minutes

 Learning Outcomes Preparation

-By the end of the lesson, pupils Write the 6 example sentences on
+By the end of the lesson, pupils ample sentences on

 will be able to: the board (see e end of lesson).

-1. Use the past perfect continuous in
+Use the past perfect continuous in

 the negative, avoiding double

 negatives.

 2. Use the past perfect continuous to

 ask and answer questions.

+·